mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker-v2.7.md

 ```

 This will only work for form elements which exist when it is called.
 If you are creating a form programatically, call `enableFormTracking` again after adding it to the document to track it.
 (You can call `enableFormTracking` multiple times without risk of duplicated events.)

-Note that events on password fields will not be tracked.

 <a name="custom-form-tracking" />